How to Handle Gossip and Keep Your Sanity

-Gossip is not just for teenage girls, as a matter of fact I have seen some men in their 50’s who could compete with most teen girls.
+Gossip is not just for teenage girls, as a matter of fact, I have seen some men in their 50’s who could compete with most teen girls.
 Why do they do that?
 Let’s look at the psychology behind gossip for a minute.

 Gossip makes the person telling the stories the center of attention

 “OMG guess what I just heard about our favorite boss?” they tell you over coffee in the morning.
 You know you shouldn’t but you just can’t help yourself.
 “Really, what did you hear?”
-Even if you do not believe a word that comes out of this persons mouth, you are going to stand their and give them your undivided attention
+Even if you do not believe a word that comes out of this persons mouth, you are going to stand there and give them your undivided attention

 Gossip makes people feel like they fit in

 Gossip does the same thing on a smaller scale.
-If your office mate is mad at you, he can get others to join against him by gossiping about you.
+If your office mate is mad at you, he can get others to join him by gossiping about you.
 Now he belongs to the We hate You movement and instantly feels like he fits in with a group of people.
 All of the people that encouraged the gossip by listening, repeating, or gasping “No way!” now also get the ego boost of being part of this exclusive club.

 They are Worried About the Outcome of a Situation